Pharmacotherapeutics - Elsevier eBook on VitalSource (Retail Access Card), 2nd Edition

 56. Adrenal Cortex Agonists and Inhibitors

 59. Uterine Motility Drugs

 63. Dermatologic Drugs

-Kathleen Jo Gutierrez, PhD, RN, BC-ANP, BC-CNS, Independent Practice, Littleton, CO; Associate Professor School of Nursing, University of Colorado at Denver Health Sciences Center, Denver, CO
+Kathleen Gutierrez, PhD, RN, BC-ANP, BC-CNS, Independent Practice, Littleton, CO; Associate Professor School of Nursing, University of Colorado at Denver Health Sciences Center, Denver, CO